Ashley Rippey

 Office Manager

-Casey Dubbs has been working at Penn State since July of 2018 and within Smeal since March of 2019.
+Casey Dubbs has been working within Penn State University since July of 2018 and within Smeal College of Business, Business Career Center since March of 2019.
 Prior to becoming a Penn State employee, Casey worked in the veterinary industry for 20 years.
-She worked in various roles throughout the industry which include client service specialist, business management and veterinary practice sales and appraisals.
+She worked in various roles throughout the industry which included client service specialist, business management and veterinary practice sales and appraisals.

-In her spare time, Casey enjoys spending time with her husband, three children, four dogs and four cats.
-She enjoys watching her children play sports and loves to socialize with friends and family.
-Her favorite thing about Penn State is the vast opportunities that the University offers not only to students but also to University employees.
+In her spare time, Casey enjoys spending time with her husband, three children, Cameron – 19, Carley – 17, Carver – 10, four dogs and seven cats.
+She loves that Penn State offers vast opportunities not only to students but also to university employees.

 Career Coach